Constructability

 Constructability (or buildability) is a concept that denotes ease of construction.
 It can be central to project management techniques to review construction processes from start to finish during pre-construction phase.
 Buildability assessment is employed to identify obstacles before a project is actually built to reduce or prevent errors, delays, and cost overruns.

-CII defines constructibility as “the optimal use of construction knowledge and experience in planning, design, procurement, and field operations to achieve overall project objectives”.
+CII defines constructability as “the optimal use of construction knowledge and experience in planning, design, procurement, and field operations to achieve overall project objectives”.

 The term "constructability" can also define the ease and efficiency with which structures can be built.
 The more constructible a structure is, the more economical it will be.
 Constructability is in part a reflection of the quality of the design documents; that is, if the design documents are difficult to understand and interpret, the project will be difficult to build.